Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Conclusion and future research

 \section{Conclusion and future research}

+The main idea of this paper is that, through the usage of passengers reserve prices, we can obtain strategy-proofness and budget balancedness as long as the reserve prices do not depend on the passengers bids.
+Using this concept, we analyze the theoretical and empirical properties of two newly proposed budget-balanced strategy-proof auctions for ridesharing problems, the $\mathrm{VCG}_s$ auction and the WMS auction.

+Even if the proposed auctions are better suited for the single-driver scenario, they can be used in a greedy fashion while maintaining budget balancedness and still provide some degree of strategy-proofness (if we consider that the users are unaware of the other drivers).
+Also, the idea of using passengers reserve prices can be a stepping stone for mechanisms for the multi-driver scenario, in particular, when the drivers and passengers arrive in an online-fashion.

-This paper analyzes the theoretical and empirical properties of two newly proposed budget-balanced strategy-proof auctions for ridesharing problems, the $\mathrm{VCG}_s$ auction and the WMS auction, which can be combined with any cost function that fulfills certain requirements.
-The experimental results, which utilized randomly generated instances, showed equivalence between the WMS auction and the VCG auction in the welfare and profit metrics.
-However, the WMS auction offers interesting theoretical results with the lower bounds for the surplus welfare and surplus profit which we proved in Theorems~\ref{theo:approx}, \ref{theo:profit} and~\ref{theo:ratio}, under the downward closed alternatives assumption.
+The experimental results, which utilized randomly generated instances and also includes a VCG auction with bidder reserve prices (named $\mathrm{VCG}_r$) for comparison, showed equivalence between the WMS auction and the VCG auctions in the welfare and profit metrics.

+However, the WMS auction running time, which is an important factor in practice, was around 18\% of the running time of the other methods.
+It also offers interesting theoretical results with the lower bounds for the surplus welfare and surplus profit which we proved in Theorems~\ref{theo:approx},~\ref{theo:profit} and~\ref{theo:ratio}, under the downward closed alternatives' assumption.
+This is an important feature, as VCG-based mechanisms can have surplus profit close or even equal to zero in low-competition scenarios.

 The WMS auction can be applied not only to ridesharing, but to any single-parameter domain in which individual bidders form groups, analogous to the trips in ridesharing, and there are complex restrictions on what groups are allowed to be formed.
-Applying the WMS auction to problems outside ridesharing is a possibility for future research, particularly problems with downward closed alternatives.
-Generalizing the WMS auction for multiple drivers is another area of future work.
+Applying the WMS auction to problems outside ridesharing is a possibility for future research, particularly problems with downward closed~alternatives.